 Ways to make the bacteria stick

-Looking into the receptiveness of the probiotics, it was determined that the probiotic is most effective and more persistent with higher doses.
+It was determined that the probiotic is most effective and more persistent with higher doses.
 Due to the fact that not all BLIS-producing S. salivarius are able to colonize the host, the persistence of the probiotic is dose dependent and advises users to take the probiotic at least twice a day.
 BLIS Technologies offers the probiotics in a variety of forms including lozenges, gum, and powder (which they have added to make a probiotic ice cream).
 Although all options are available and the probiotic ice cream delicious, the lozenges are recommended as the most effective method for microbial colonization.
 This raises some skepticism about other oral probiotic companies which offer their product in the form of a drink.
 In order for proper microbial adhesion they must be exposed to oral surfaces for an extended period of time, which may not be possible if one is simply gulping the liquid right down.

 BLIS Technologies’ various deliverables are constantly updated by current research to ensure maximal possible colonization of K12 and M18.
 Due to their novel product designs, they have been able to tackle the obstacle of ensuring that the bacteria do indeed “stick”.
 Although they have a fantastic product, they haven’t had as much success within the consumer market, (the US in particular) where the concept of probiotics is still somewhat foreign.
 But after all of this novel and fascinating research and results, do you want try their K12 and M18 probiotic?